Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Little Mendocino--

-Grace Carpenter Hudson was raised primarily in Potter Valley, California where her mother was one of the first school teachers for the Pomo Indians.
-Carpenter studied at Hopkins Art Institute in San Francisco with Virgil Williams and Oscar Kunath.
-She married John Hudson, an ethnologist of Indian cultures.
+Grace Carpenter Hudson was raised primarily in Potter Valley, California (north of San Francisco) where her father, Aurelius Ormando Carpenter, was a newspaperman/photographer/rancher (he had earlier served in Kansas with the fiery abolitionist leader John Brown)and her mother, Helen McCowen Carpenter, was one of the first school teachers for the Pomo Indians.
+The family moved to Ukiah when Grace was four, but by the time she was fourteen, the talented girl was studying art at Hopkins Art Institute in San Francisco with Virgil Williams and Oscar Kunath.
 At the 1893 Chicago World Fair, her painting of the crying Indian baby called "Little Mendocino" received so much attention that she decided to specialize in Indian themes, and she spent most of the rest of her life actively participating in Indian cultures.
-The Grace Carpenter Hudson Museum houses the 30,000 Indian objects she and her husband collected.
+The Grace Carpenter Hudson Museum houses the 30,000 Indian objects which she and her second husband, Dr. John Hudson, an ethnologist of Indian cultures, had collected.
+In 1901 she also spent a year painting natives in the Hawaiian Islands.

 Go to U.S. Women Painters, p.
 7